solkem/multi-env-oss-deployment-pipeline/README.md

-### Multi-Environment CD Pipelines with AWS CodePipeline and OS Tools
+### Multi-Environment CD Pipelines with AWS CodePipeline and OS Tools test

 In this post, we will show how to deploy AWS infrastructure to multiple AWS accounts using open source tools and following best practices.
 We will explain a clear, simple, and repeatable deployment pipeline that can be used throughout multiple environments.
 The project we will create in this post will address a situation in which the customer needs to deploy an application to AWS into development, QA, and production environments.
 In addition in explaining how to configure the deployment pipeline, we will also cover how to arrange the AWS CloudFormation (https://aws.amazon.com/cloudformation/) templates by function so that they can be deployed as a cohesive application stack.